 In 1984, Rozsika Parker published The Subversive Stitch: Embroidery and the making of the feminine.

-Parker examines the belief of women and embroidery digitizing as both feminine and natural, and the appearance of natural that is actually socially constructed.
+embroidery digitizing as both feminine and natural, and the appearance of natural that is actually socially constructed.

 Many people had varying reactions from emotionally moved to deeply disgraced after seeing the exhibitions 'The Subversive Stitch', of which incorporated two shows called 'Embroidery in Women's Lives 1300-1900' and 'Women in Textiles Today' in July 1989, as recorded in Pennina Barnett's article "Afterthoughts on curating 'The Subversive Stitch' ".